hazelcast/hazelcast-reference-manual/src/Management.md

 /**
  * Returns the total latency of get operations.
 To get the average latency,
- * divide by number of gets
+ * divide by the number of gets.
  */
 long getTotalGetLatency();

 /**
  * Returns the total latency of remove operations.
 To get the average latency,
- * divide by number of gets
+ * divide by the number of gets.
  */
 long getTotalRemoveLatency();

 /**
  * Returns the maximum latency of put operations.
 To get the average latency,
- * divide by number of puts
+ * divide by the number of puts.
  */
 long getMaxPutLatency();

 /**
  * Returns the maximum latency of get operations.
 To get the average latency,
- * divide by number of gets
+ * divide by the number of gets.
  */
 long getMaxGetLatency();

 /**
  * Returns the maximum latency of remove operations.
 To get the average latency,
- * divide by number of gets
+ * divide by the number of gets.
  */
 long getMaxRemoveLatency();

 /**
- * Returns the number of Events Received
+ * Returns the number of Events Received.
  */
 long getEventOperationCount();

 /**
- * Returns the total number of Other Operations
+ * Returns the total number of Other Operations.
  */
 long getOtherOperationCount();

 /**
- * Returns the total number of total operations
+ * Returns the total number of total operations.
  */
 long total();

 /**
- * Cost of map & near cache  & backup in bytes
+ * Cost of map & near cache & backup in bytes.
- * todo in object mode object size is zero.
+ * todo: in object mode, object size is zero.
  */
 long getHeapCost();